 Trading agreements can be in place for considerable periods of time.
 Data needs to be up to date and accurate all the way through the rebate deal lifecycle, which can be a huge challenge.
 Without data accuracy and clarity, it’s highly likely that the full value of earnings will not be received, affecting cash flow and profitability.

 Failure to meet deal criteria, missed contract renewals and audit trail problems all mean that the business could be missing out on purchases that would actually reduce costs!
 This is particularly true where tiered rebates are in place.
-A good rebate management system should provide automated alerts to flag up the opportunities that are easily missed in a manual rebate system.
+A good rebate management system should provide automated alerts to flag up the opportunities that are easily missed in a manual accounting system.

-The symptoms of poor rebate accounting:
+The consequences of poor rebate accounting:

 - Disputes over the terms of trading deals